ProvenanceAnalytics/vis/README.md

 dbms.memory.heap.initial_size=500m
 dbms.memory.heap.max_size=500m
 ```
+[^neo4j]: We change the heap size because neo4j cannot run without the heap size being specified.
 Remove the # in `dbms.default_listen_address=0.0.0.0`
 and remove the # in `dbms.connector.bolt.listen_address=:7687`
 Save the changes and exit the file.
-Restart the Neo4j service to implement the changes `sudo systemctl restart neo4j`
+Restart the Neo4j service to implement the changes `sudo systemctl restart neo4j`.
 The server will be turned on with our startup script.
 We must log into the database to set the username and password.
-We will do this by running `cypher-shell` Set the username and password but make sure to remember them.
+We will do this by running `cypher-shell`.
+Set the username and password but make sure to remember them.
 The default username is neo4j and the default password is neo4j.
 Once you type in these credentials, neo4j will ask you to choose a new password which you will have to store.
 Now that we have set up the database we can create the queries to be used to fill up the database.
 Head back over to the main directory with `cd` and make four files with
 ```
 nano query1.cql
 nano query2.cql
 nano query3.cql
 nano query4.cql
 ```
-In query1.cql the contents will be:
+In query1.cql the contents will be :
 ```
+#Deletes existing data in the neo4j database
 MATCH (n)
 DETACH DELETE n;
 ```
 In query2.cql the contents will be:
 ```
+#Builds an index for the creation of nodes and relationships to be optimized.
 CREATE INDEX index_name FOR (n:Process) ON (n.id);
 ```
 In query3.cql the contents will be:
 ```
+#Creates the nodes of the database
 LOAD CSV WITH HEADERS FROM "file:///output.csv" AS row WITH row
 WHERE row.id IS NOT NULL